salmanalibanani/salmanalibanani.com/content/post/my-life-ned-episode-1.md

 title: "My Life at N.E.D. - Episode 1"
 date: 2023-10-08T09:00:33+11:00
 draft: false
+summary: What I remember of day 1 at N.E.D.
 ---

 I was immediately impressed by his poised demeanor and self-assured presence.
 And I can't remember if I had heard such an authentic American ascent in Pakistan before.
 As he introduced himself, he said that he did his undergrad from N.E.D., and his graduate studies from a famous U.S. university of which I can't remember the name right now.
 And that he was "Inshallah" going to be enrolled in a Ph.D. program at another famous U.S. university soon.